francisbergin/internet-thermostat/README.md

 - EN12 Rotary encoder
 - LTC-4727JR 4 digit 7 segment display

+## building and installing

+To build the firmware image:

+    $ make

+To erase flash on mcu:

+    $ make uninstall

+To install firmware using jtag on avrdragon with avrdude:

+    $ make install

+To delete generated files:

+    $ make clean

+## credits

 The TCP, IP, HTTP, Ethernet, ICMP, ARP and ENC28J60 code is based on AVRNETv1.0 by [Jirawat Kongkaen](http://avrportal.com/)